The course requirements are outlined on the following page: Program Info

 The topic of the exam will be determined by the student's advisor in consultation with the examining committee.
 If the student does not have an advisor at the moment, the topic will be determined by the PhD program committee.

-A student, if having any sponsorship via the advisor's research funding or departmental teaching, should pass the oral qualifying exam by the end of the first year after enrolling the program.
-Other PhD students should pass the oral qualifying exam by the end of the second year after admission to the program.
+Students having any sponsorship via the advisor's research funding or departmental teaching should pass the oral qualifying examination by the end of the first year after admission to the program.
+Other PhD students should pass the oral qualifying examination by the end of the second year after admission to the program.
 A student has one chance to take the oral exam.
-The advisor or the program director may request an extension of one additional year and one more time for a student to take the examination.
+The advisor or the program director may request one additional year and one additional attempt for a student to take the examination.
 The request needs the approval of the PhD-Security program committee.

 Waiver to the oral qualifying exam will be given if a student, as the first author, has one paper published or accepted for publication at a peer-reviewed international journal, or at a technical conference with selection rate <=40%.